Call Us Today (610) 692-8700

 • Completion of alcohol or drug treatment, if ordered.

-Fourth or Subsequent DUI – A fourth or subsequent DUI involving a BAC of .10 to .159% is considered a first (1st) degree misdemeanor.
-Under Pennsylvania law, if the driver is convicted of a fourth or subsequent DUI, the courts will typically impose the following sentence:
+Fourth or Subsequent DUI – A fourth or subsequent DUI involving a BAC of .10 to .159% is considered a third degree felony.
+When a driver is convicted of a fourth or subsequent DU within 10 years with a BAC higher than .10% but lower than .16% they will face the following consequences:

 Highest DUI Impairment with a BAC of .16% and higher: